zUkrainak47/Genshindle-Bot/README.md

 If you want to use this in normal (daily) mode, refer to line 18 in the code

 ### Setup
-Download as zip and extract 👍
+Download ZIP and extract 👍

 ### Usage
 Run `genshindle bot except i use brain this time.py` to start automating \